 - 1½ teaspoon vanilla extract (optional, or ¼ cardamom powder)

-- Add all the ingredients to a blender and blend them until smooth.
-If using ice cream skip sugar.
+- Add all the ingredients to a blender and blend until smooth.
+Leave out sugar if using ice cream.

 - Taste test and add more milk or mangoes to suit your taste and blend again.